Azure-Samples/azure-mfa-nps-extension-health-check/README.md

 ## How to run the script

+Download and run the `MFA_NPS_Troubleshooter.ps1` script from this GitHub repo, by accessing **Browse Code** icon on top of this webpage, and then select **Download Zip** option, on green button **Code**.

-Download and run the `MFA_NPS_Troubleshooter.ps1` script from this GitHub repo.
-Select one of the available options, based on what goal to achieve.
+When running script file, select one of the available options, based on what goal to achieve.

 ## What tests the script performs